SomuTech/Emotion-based-Music-Recommendation-ML/README.md

 <q>
 "To recommend a song that will never let you down or ruin your mood, and that will make your time as valuable as possible"
 </q>

 ## Objectives
-●In order to retain users and engage new ones.
+1. In order to retain users and engage new ones.
-●Enhance  the  performance  of  the  music recommendation systems ●Obtain the user's intentions without any input from the  user ●Instant music recommendation.
+2. Enhance  the  performance  of  the  music recommendation systems
+3. Obtain the user's intentions without any input from the  user
+4. Instant music recommendation.
-●Using  cutting-edge  approaches  to  determine the emotional state of the user ●Aids  in  the  advancement  of  human  mental health (research)
+5. Using  cutting-edge  approaches  to  determine the emotional state of the user
+6. Aids  in  the  advancement  of  human  mental health (research)

-##Proposed System
+## Proposed System
 ![image](https://github.com/SomuTech/Emotion-based-Music-Recommendation-ML/assets/77001358/d58ce033-58e1-4290-92f7-5f73c3f4f3d7)

 ## Project Modules